huntears/secured/README.md

  - Does not compile a static library.
 Why?
 Because I couldn't be bothered
  - Uses libc function.
 Why?
 Because I couldn't be bothered to reimplement them
  - Can comment inside functions.
 Why?
 Because
+ - Some functions prototypes contain const where there wasn't.
+Why?
+Because I like to respect const correctness

 This should still be enough of a reference to the project either way.